namkha87/data-cleaning-course/README.md

 		source("yourpath/run_analysis.R")
 	```

-4. Verify if there are 2 below txt files generated in the output folder:
+4. Verify if there are 2 below txt files generated in the "output" folder in working directory:
  - *merged.txt*: for the 1st-4th requirement
  - *mean_by_activity_subject.txt*: for the 5th requirement